Comprehensive Coordinated Early Intervening Services (CCEIS)

 - Focus on preschool through twelfth grade (PS–12) instructional activities with primary focus on preschool through third grade; and

-- Track and report students served under CCEIS in the Early Intervening Services Module in eSchool.
+- Track and report students served under CCEIS in the Early Intervening Services Module in eSchool for the duration of the fiscal year during which the district was identified.

 CCEIS Required Tools